We all know chickens go through a molt every year, but did you ever wonder “do ducks molt?”

 You might also notice your ducks aren’t playing or interacting as much – again, this is normal.
 Henrietta has been staying a bit back from the younger ducks as she loses her feathers.

-Additionally, drakes (male ducks) will undergo an additional molt after the spring breeding season has ended – they will lose their fancy colored plumage for duller colored feathers – this is an evolutionary adaptation that protects ducks from predators.
+Additionally, drakes (male ducks) will undergo an additional molt after the spring breeding season has ended – they will lose their fancy-colored plumage for duller-colored feathers.
+The purpose of this in the wild is to help waterfowl stay safe from predators (as a bit of camouflage).

 Why do they lose so many feathers?

-As you probably know, in addition to their primary plumage, ducks also have a large padding of down feathers (the same down you’ll find in coats and other winter apparel).
+As you probably know, in addition to their primary plumage, ducks also have a significant downy undercoat.
+This downy is the same down you’ll find in coats and pillows.

 So, ducks will also lose their down during a molt, which is why it can look like a crime scene in their pen – and you might take a headcount, wondering how a predator got into the duck house.